What is trauma exactly?

 Types of Trauma

 Trauma can take on different forms.
 Single-events can often be linked to a specific incident, like a natural disaster or an act of violence.
-Chronic trauma emerges from prolonged exposure to adversity, like living in an abusive environment.
+Chronic trauma emerges from prolonged exposure to adversity, like living in an abusive environment or experiencing poverty.
 Complex trauma is a web of experiences, often rooted in childhood, encompassing attachment issues, neglect, and abuse.
 Similarly, these diverse forms of devastating stress can significantly impact mental health and well-being.

 How Trauma Affects Mental Health